 - Improper loading of cargo in large trucks

 - Defectively designed or manufactured vehicles and/or components

 No two accidents are the same.
-It is necessary for those who suffer injuries to seek the aid of a skilled lawyer who understands how to isolate critical evidence, make use of knowledgeable subject matter experts and build the strongest arguments possible in order to secure the financial resources victims are certain to require for their recovery.
+It is necessary for those who suffer injuries to seek the aid of skilled personal injury lawyers who understand how to isolate critical medical evidence, make use of knowledgeable subject matter experts and build the strongest arguments possible in order to secure the financial resources victims are certain to require for their recovery.